#UnGapTheMap presents...20 in 20 Infrastructure Challenge

 Gordon Price, previously the Director of the City Program at Simon Fraser University, is a Fellow with the SFU Centre for Dialogue.
 In 2002, he finished his sixth term as a City Councillor in Vancouver, BC.
 He also served on the Board of Metro Vancouver and was appointed to the first board of TransLink in 1989.

 Got another Quick Fix suggestion?
-Contact your municipality directly or let one of our Local Committees know!
+Let one of our Local Committees know for the 2019 20 in 20 Infrastructure Challenge (more details soon)!

 Quick Fix Highlights